-$$\mu_w = \mu^\mathsf{T} w = r.$$
+$$\sum{i=1}^{n} w_i \mathbf{E}[r_i] = \mu.$$

 The first constraint simply requires that the portfolio be 100% invested in the n risky securities being considered for inclusion in the optimal portfolio.
-It is convenient to introduce the n-vector $e^{T} = [1, 1, ..., 1]$.
-The first constraint can be written compactly as $w^{T}e = 1$.
-The second constraint selects the portfolio return to meet the investor's requirement.
-Of course there is a potentially different efficient portfolio for each target return we might select.
-In fact, we can graph an entire set of efficient portfolios, plotting the points (σ_w, r) by solving the portfolio problem for different values of σ_w corresponding to a range of values of target expected returns r.
+The second constraint selects the target return for the portfolio whose variance is to be minimized.

+Of course there are potentially different minimum variance portfolios for each target return we might select.
+In fact, we can graph an entire set of efficient portfolios, plotting the points (σ_W, μ) by solving the portfolio problem for different values of σ_W corresponding to a range of values of target expected returns μ .
 This graph is called the efficient frontier for the given n assets.
 The efficient frontier can be completely defined in terms of two efficient portfolios.
-This is the "two fund theorem," described by Luenberger [15, page 163] as follows.
+This is the "two fund theorem," described by Luenberger [14, page 163] as follows.